 - Press the pocket in half, wrong sides together.

 - Place a piece of paper between the pocket layers to prevent any bleed through.

 - Measure 2″ down from the top folded edge of the pocket and 3½” in from each side.
 Place a pin at this center point.

-- Block out any nearby designs or letters with the low-tack tape to prevent accidentally getting paint onto an extraneous area.
+- Block out any nearby designs or letters on your stencil with the low-tack tape to prevent accidentally getting paint onto an extraneous area.

 - Have a damp rag or paper towel handy in case you get any paint on your fingers.
 You don’t want to unintentionally transfer any paint to the fabric.